 As I approached my future husband, I searched his eyes for any hint of hesitation.
 I took his hand.
 Dad sat down.
 We turned to face the pastor ready to pledge our lives to each other in front of hundreds of people.

+I felt like liar.
 I didn’t believe my future husband wanted to marry me.

 Earlier in the day as my sister had applied my make-up and put up my hair, I’d feared he wouldn’t come.

 I thought back to earlier in the week when Dad had asked me—with a smile—if I was sure I wanted to get married.
 His question was disguised as a joke.
 I knew his joke was grounded in truth.